sandeshpokhrel54/sandeshpokhrel54.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->
 Hi!
 I'm Sandesh Pokhrel, a passionate computer vision researcher at [NAAMII](https://www.naamii.org.np/) under Assistant Professor [Dr. Binod Bhattarai](https://scholar.google.com/citations?user=PDEi58sAAAAJ).
 I am working at the forefront of medical imaging and its applications through computer vision and AI.
 My current research focuses on Out-of-Distribution detection in gastrointestinal vision in various modalities.

-I am a graduate from Institute of Engineering(IOE), Pulchowk Campus with diverse experience in research as well as industry having worked on various deep learning techniques.
+I am a graduate from [Institute of Engineering(IOE), Pulchowk Campus](https://pcampus.edu.np/) with diverse experience in research as well as industry having worked on various deep learning techniques.
 I have worked on out-of-distribution detection, self supervised learning, image and object segmentation, object detection, pose estimation, voice cloning and speech recognition; using these methods to provide software solutions for pressing and practical problems.

-As personal interests, I enthusiastically follow football, playing as well as analytics and am an avid star gazer on cloudless nights.
+As personal interests, I enthusiastically watch and play football, and am an avid star gazer on cloudless nights.

 Looking forward to connecting with you!